© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 .

-'STREET-ART': RICCARDO MATLAKAS (02-2015) - NEW CROSS RD (W OF NEW CROSS GATE STATION), LONDON, SE14
+'STREET-ART': RICCARDO MATLAKAS (02-2015) - NEW CROSS RD (W SIDE OF NEW CROSS GATE STATION), LONDON, SE14

 (paste-up 2-pics 10-06-2015 / to WWS) ... in process

 A result of official patronage: lots of legalised time to do 'craft-art' - with no stress to focus attention!
-This example - a hideous corruption of Picasso (especially of "Guernica" - a painting which has a real subject - that distills outrage, horror and personal grief).
+This example - a boorish corruption of Picasso (especially of "Guernica" - a painting which has a real subject - that distills outrage, horror and personal grief).

 .